Skip to main content

 Terminal

-This installs the core protocol package with issuance, verification, and schema validation.
+This installs the core protocol package with issuance, verification, key generation, and schema validation.

 Step 2: Generate a signing key